Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Introduction

-Follows in one, the information about the polarization is important for the accurate determination of absolute and relative photon emission cross sections.
-Results of polarization measurements allowed also to make some nontrivial conclusions related to the spatial distribution of the electron cloud.
-A reliable experimental determination of the polarization fraction, not only provides additional information about the details of excitation cross sections by determining relative populations of the degenerate magnetic sublevels, but also enables a comparison of available experimental data with calculations of total cross sections.
+Polarization information is important for the accurate determination of absolute and relative photon emission cross-sections.
+The results of the polarization measurements also allowed some nontrivial conclusions related to the spatial distribution of the electron cloud.
+A reliable experimental determination of the polarization fraction, not only provides additional information about the details of excitation cross-sections by determining the relative populations of the degenerate magnetic sublevels, but also enables a comparison of available experimental data with calculations of total cross-sections.

-Quantitatively, the polarization fraction can be analyzed in terms of alignment of the orbital momentum sublevels.
-The cross sections of population of magnetic sublevels provide detailed information on the excitation mechanism.
-Due to the different populations of magnetic sublevels within a certain ($nl$) subshell, the radiation can be polarized and, consequently, anisotropic.
+Quantitatively, the polarization fraction can be analyzed in terms of the alignment of orbital momentum sublevels.
+The cross-sections of the population of magnetic sublevels provide detailed information on the excitation mechanism.
+Owing to the different populations of magnetic sublevels within a certain ($nl$) subshell, the radiation can be polarized and, consequently, anisotropic.

-Numerous works are devoted to investigate the polarization of radiation in ion-atom and ion-molecule processes \cite {35m,36m,37m,38m,39m,40m,41m,42m,43m,44m,45m,46m,47m}.
-Usually in the polarization measurements the coincidences of photon and scattered particle are detected \cite{38m,39m,40m,41m,42m,43m}.
+Numerous studies have investigated the polarization of radiation in ion-atom and ion-molecule processes \cite {35m,36m,37m,38m,39m,40m,41m,42m,43m,44m,45m,46m,47m}.
+Usually, in polarization measurements, coincidences of the photon and scattered particle are detected \cite{38m,39m,40m,41m,42m,43m}.

-In the case of inelastic He$^{+}-$N$_{2}$ and He$^{+}-$O$_{2}$ collisions, the radiation spectrum is quite multitudinous.
-Therefore, the monochromator with high resolving power ($\sim $0.2 nm) should be used.
-In order to amplify the optical registration sensitivity in addition to monochromator, the broad bandpass filters are used for isolating the optical lines.
-An anisotropic excitation mechanism is quite common in astrophysical plasmas and are readily reproduced in a laboratory environment \cite{49m}.
-Almost a century ago \cite{50m}, was shown that spectral line emissions originating from atoms or ions excited by particles whose velocity distribution is anisotropic, in general, is polarized.
-If a collisional excitation occurs by impact in a preferred direction, the magnetic sublevels of the excited states can be populated with non-statistical probabilities.
-When the state decays, the emitted electromagnetic radiation will be spatially anisotropic and partially polarized \cite{51m}.
+In the case of inelastic He$^{+}-$N$_{2}$ and He$^{+}-$O$_{2}$ collisions, the radiation spectrum is multitudinous.
+Therefore, a monochromator with a high resolving power ($\sim $ 0.2 nm) should be used.
+To amplify the optical registration sensitivity in addition to the monochromator, broad bandpass filters were used for isolating the optical lines.
+An anisotropic excitation mechanism is common in astrophysical plasmas and is readily reproduced in a laboratory environment \cite{49m}.
+Almost a century ago \cite{50m}, was shown that spectral line emissions originating from atoms or ions excited by particles whose velocity distribution is anisotropic, in general, are polarized.
+If collisional excitation occurs by impact in a preferred direction, the magnetic sublevels of the excited states can be populated with non-statistical probabilities.
+When the state decays, the emitted electromagnetic radiation becomes spatially anisotropic and partially polarized \cite{51m}.